tropnikovvl/public-odm-docs/03. Dictionaries and ontologies/Loading new ontology/README.md

 * Genestack Python client installed.
 See [how to setup Genestack python client](../../00.%20Packages%20to%20install/1.%20Genestack%20python%20client)
 * Auxiliary scripts installed.
 See [how to install Genestack auxiliary scripts](../../00.%20Packages%20to%20install/2.%20Genestack%20auxiliary%20scripts)
 * A file describing dictionaries, e.g.: [dictionaries.json](dictionaries.json)
-* One or more dictionaries in CSV, JSON, OWL, OBO or TTL formats, hosted at FTP or HTTP web addresses or contained in a local folder, see [dictionary example](http://purl.obolibrary.org/obo/go.owl)
+* One or more dictionaries in CSV, JSON, OWL, OBO or TTL formats, hosted at FTP or HTTP web addresses, see [dictionary example](http://purl.obolibrary.org/obo/go.owl)

 ## Setting up dictionary name/location
 Open the ```dictionaries.json``` file and replace the ```name```, ```url``` and ```description``` sections with the desired dictionary name as it will appear in ODM, dictionary location, and dictionary description.